Foto de Alex Kotliarskyi en Unsplash

 As foreign headquarters are not constituted in the country as a separate local company, those companies must therefore formally register a branch in Costa Rica.

 A liquidation implies the cessation of all the company’s activities and redistribution of its assets to the persons or creditors to whom it owes money.
-If the company is unable to pay its obligations (debts, loans, or others), it is considered ‘insolvent.’
+If the company cannot pay its obligations (debts, loans, or others), it is considered ‘insolvent.’

 1. The expiry of the term of office as defined in the constitutive documents.

-2. The inability of the company to perform the partnership agreement.
+2. The company is unable to perform the partnership agreement.

 3. The inability of the company to execute the company contract is the company’s corporate purpose.